hwborchers/ctv-numericalmath/README.md

     manipulating quaternions and octonians (normed division algebras over the real numbers); quaternions can be useful for handling rotations in three-dimensional space.
+-   [clifford](https://cran.r-project.org/package=clifford) provides a suite of
+    routines for arbitrary dimensional Clifford algebras and discusses special cases such as Lorentz transforms or quaternion multiplication.
 -   Packages [RcppArmadillo](https://cran.r-project.org/package=RcppArmadillo) and
     [RcppEigen](https://cran.r-project.org/package=RcppEigen) enable the integration
     of the C++ template libraries 'Armadillo' resp.
 'Eigen' for linear